What are the rules of sitting volleyball?

 Sitting volleyball is a version of volleyball that was invented in the Netherlands in 1956.
 The game was introduced in the Paralympic Games in Toronto in 1976.
 Since its introduction, it has become a widely competitive sport and is popular in over 60 countries around the world.

-Similar to standing volleyball, the ball must be touched a maximum of 3 times before being sent over the net.
+Similar to standing volleyball, the ball must be touched a maximum of three times before being sent over the net.
 The team can score points by sending the ball on to the other team's half of the court in a way that is impossible to return.
 Blocking and serving are standard aspects of the game that are slightly altered for sitting volleyball.

 There are several different rules that make sitting volleyball differ from standing volleyball.
 In regards to the initial serving effort, players are allowed to block or attempt to block the opponent's serve.
 This differs from standing volleyball where this action would receive a penalty.
 They must stay behind the serving line and cannot go over the baseline until the ball is contacted.

 If a front row player is hitting or attacking the ball, the pelvis of the player in the front zone must be touching the ground.
 They can not lift themselves into the air to perform the hit.
 Players in the defensive zone are allowed to attack the ball in a different way.
 These players are allowed to send the ball back over the net or spike it from whatever height above the net that they desire as long as they are behind the attacking zone line.
 Specifically, their pelvis cannot be over or on the attacking zone line while contacting the ball to send over the net from the back row.
 After the player hits the ball, they may cross over to the attacking zone.

 Players on defense that are making any defensive plays must be touching the ground in some way with any part of the body between the pelvis and the shoulders.
 If players in the back half of the court are attempting to save the ball, these players may lose contact with the ground for a short period of time.
 However, the players are not allowed to stand, lift their body up, or take any steps.